What's An Inclusion Rider? Here's The Story Behind Frances McDormand's Closing Words

 📈'Inclusion' is our top search on the night, followed by 'cinematography,' 'in memoriam,' 'feminism,' and 'rider.' #Oscars— Merriam-Webster (@MerriamWebster) March 5, 2018

-Simply put: It's a provision that actors and actresses can ask (or demand) to have inserted into their contracts, which would require a certain level of diversity among a film's cast and crew.
+Simply put: It's a stipulation that actors and actresses can ask (or demand) to have inserted into their contracts, which would require a certain level of diversity among a film's cast and crew.

-For instance, an A-list actor negotiating to join a film could use the inclusion rider — which has also been called an equity rider — to insist that "tertiary speaking characters should match the gender distribution of the setting for the film, as long as it's sensible for the plot," wrote Stacy L. Smith.
+For instance, an A-list actor negotiating to join a film could use the inclusion rider to insist that "tertiary speaking characters should match the gender distribution of the setting for the film, as long as it's sensible for the plot," Stacy L. Smith explained in a 2014 column that introduced the idea in The Hollywood Reporter.

-Smith, who directs the Annenberg Inclusion Initiative at the University of Southern California, explained the concept in a 2014 column published by The Hollywood Reporter.
-She and her colleagues have pushed for more diverse representation in film for years — delivering a TED Talk on the topic while she was at it — and the inclusion rider has been a crucial arrow in their quiver.
+Smith, who directs the Annenberg Inclusion Initiative at the University of Southern California, told NPR's Mary Louise Kelly she had "absolutely no idea" McDormand would bring up the concept at the Oscars.
+"But," Smith added, "talk about being elated and thrilled to hear those two words broadcast around the world."

+Smith has pushed for years for more diverse representation in film — delivering a TED Talk on the topic while she was at it — and the inclusion rider has been a crucial arrow in her quiver.
-"It's about who is greenlighting those decisions and who is giving the OK for certain stories to be told," Smith told NPR's Eric Deggans in 2016, when she and several other researchers published a large-scale data analysis of representation in film.

-Just 3.4 percent of film directors were female, and only 7 percent of films had a cast whose balance of race and ethnicity reflected the country's diversity.
-In broadcast TV, 17 percent of directors were female and 19 percent of programs were ethnically balanced."

-"I think we're seeing, across the landscape, an erasure of certain groups; women, people of color, the LGBT community," Smith told Eric.
-"This is really [an] epidemic of invisibility that points to a lack of inclusivity across [film and TV]."
+"The goal really is to figure out: How do we move from all the lip service in Hollywood to actually see the numbers that we study every year move?"
+Smith said.

+And those numbers have been stark.
+Here's a brief look at some of the findings she and her colleagues published last year in a study of 900 films across a decade-long span:

+- About 29 percent of speaking characters were from nonwhite racial/ethnic groups, compared with nearly 40 percent in the U.S.

+- Only 2.7 percent of speaking characters were depicted with a disability, despite the fact that nearly 1 in 5 people in the U.S. has one.

-To help combat this, the Inclusion Initiative says Smith worked with civil rights attorney Kalpana Kotagal to craft some language for actors to use in their contract negotiations.
+Though Smith does not believe there are many film stars yet who have pushed for an inclusion rider, she said some indeed have asked for it.
+Smith said she and her colleagues work with civil rights attorney Kalpana Kotagal to craft language for these actors in their contract negotiations.

+And with the #MeToo and Time's Up movements, which are working to call attention to sexual harassment and workplace inequality, Smith said she thinks something of a sea change may be underway.

+"I think there's an appetite now to ensure that equity and inclusion are part of the process in telling these stories," she said.

 Enter: Frances McDormand.